Claudio-zb/RL_WEF_MS/README.md

 # RL_EMS

-Energy Management System based in reinforcement learning algorithms
+This project implements an environment that allows to train an Energy Management System based on reinforcement learning algorithms.